hpsaturn/CanAirIO_fixed_station/README.md

 # CanAirIO fixed station

-Reduced and improved version for a possible CanAirIO fixed stations.
+Reduced and improved version for a possible CanAirIO device for fixed stations.
 The current firmware is in **development**, and it should be support `ESP32` and `ESP8266` devices.
 The main code is a abstraction with custom parameters of WifiManager library for those microcontrollers.
 Also it use the [canairio_sensorlib](https://github.com/kike-canaries/canairio_sensorlib) library for handled multiple sensors and **influxdb** for save the output data, you can use the CanAirIO test server or your custom instance.

 ## Firmware